-- Isn't this is just Key Results?
-Priority-Based Budgeting is a completely different way to budget.
-The process is focused on timely and accurate data in program offers which are reviewed and ranked by Outcome Teams.
+- Programs where failure is not an option.
+For programs where failure to prevent a negative outcome would be catastrophic such as programs to prevent terrorism or a pandemic disease outbreak, traditional outcome measurement might lead to an "all-or-nothing" goal.
+As long as the negative outcome is prevented, the program might be considered successful, regardless of the costs incurred in prevention or any close calls experienced.
+In these cases, proxy measures can be used to determine how well the deterrence process is functioning.
+These proxy measures should be closely tied to the outcome, and the program should be able to demonstrate how the proxies tie to the eventual outcome.
+Because of the risk, multiple proxy measures should be used.
+Failure in any one of the safeguards would be indicative of the risk of an overall failure. - Isn't this is just Key Results?
 Interviews with multiple county staff and reviews of independent analyses of performance measurement in Multnomah County determined several reasons why Key Results fell into disuse.
 The current system and process have been specifically designed avoid these pitfalls. - 1.
 The Key Results data were never integrated in the strategic planning and budget process; data came after the fact, too late for department planning and budgeting. - 2.
 Trainings and continuous education did not continue after the initial investment into Key Results. - 3.
 There were no administrative champions for Key Results. - 4.
 Key Results typically consisted of a single measure which did not provide enough information to effectively describe a program's performance. - 5.
 Key Results definitions were not clear enough or relevant enough to staff or the public. - 6.
 Management, staff and the Board didn't always see the value of Key Results. - 7.
 There was no leverage with the Key Results Measures; if the measure was bad, or if the data were missing it had no impact upon whether the program was funded. - 8.
 Outcome measures were stressed but most Key Results were output measures. - 9.
 Management and staff didn't develop or use measures that were useful program performance indicators. - 10.
 There were few quality assurance steps integrated into the development or reporting of Key Results.